tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

-But Endgame may have made even more money in China.
+But *Endgame* may have made even more money in China.
 See, Chinese theatre chains have been known to be a bit sneaky.
 Tourists visiting the country and going to see movies while there have seen ticket sellers take your money for a Hollywood movie, ring up the sale as a ticket for a Chinese propaganda film, and then wave you on through.

 These reports are all independent, and there’s no financial data reporting this, again, so take it with a grain of salt, but it seems to be reported... a lot.

-In fact a lot of people who work in the industry are pretty convinced that China fudges their numbers all the time.
-Avengers Endgame had been the biggest opening weekend of all time at a domestic box office, with 357 million dollars in the US, and Canada.
-A record most industry professionals were convinced wouldn’t be broken for years.

 </james>
 <from></from>
 </compare>